 “Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes.”

-Situational depression is not a single emotion, but a constellation of emotions, situations, decisions, and health issues that erect what I call the “brilliant stop sign of the soul.”
-Depression is an ingenious (though overwhelming) condition that takes you out of commission for crucial reasons….
-Depression arises in response to exterior and interior conflicts that destabilize you, and while it can be very disruptive, situational depression has a vital purpose.
+Situational depression is an ingenious (though sometimes overwhelming) condition that takes you out of commission for crucial reasons….
+Depression arises in response to exterior and interior conflicts that destabilize you, and while it can be disruptive, situational depression has a vital purpose.